crisslokman/arch/Memo.md

 > > and Xmonad . written in haskel .
 > > > some say that the best are : awesome , qtile , xmonad.

+## stuff to name later
+### Nomachine
-1. i think i found a program to acces the desktop environment wirelessly "nomachine" / it needs a desktop environment or window manager runnging so it can run .
+i think i found a program to acces the desktop environment wirelessly "nomachine" / it needs a desktop environment or window manager runnging so it can run .
 > i dont know if it will run properly but at least there is something .

 > links :